tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

   to its default value `false` which won't change even though subscription has been just purchased.

+  I guess all of this should be properly taken down in review notes for IAP in iTunes Connect.

 prepare release with subscription
 ---------------------------------